 This canvas is older than both of my children and has now hung in four different homes.
 We originally bought it when we lived in Tuscaloosa at a charity auction – it reminded us of our bedroom and we knew it would be the perfect focal piece hanging in between a window and a door on an empty wall.
-(Coincidentally, it now hangs between the door and the window in the master bedroom in our forever home.)
+(Coincidentally, it now hangs between the door and the window in the master bedroom in our new home.)

 It has been in desperate need of a frame for years.
-I’ve priced out custom frames for a canvas this big…it was easily going to cost us $200-300.
-I just couldn’t bring myself to pay that much.
-We bought raw picture frame moulding when we lived in Tuscaloosa to frame it, with the best intentions of making a frame…we attempted to cut it and it was an absolute disaster.
-We ended up throwing away $50 worth of moulding in that failed project.
+I've priced out custom frames for a canvas this big…it was easily going to cost us $200-300.
+I just couldn't bring myself to pay that much.
+We bought raw picture frame molding when we lived in Tuscaloosa to frame it, with the best intentions of making a frame…we attempted to cut it and it was an absolute disaster.
+We ended up throwing away $50 worth of molding in that failed project.

 So the frame went on the back burner for years.
 But, I'm currently on a mission to check off all of those “one day” projects in our home, and this one was up next!
 So, a few weeks ago, we tackled this one with a ton of success.
 All of these supplies cost under $100 (less if your frame is smaller) and, as long as you get your measurements right, this isn't a tough one to complete.

 Step 1: Gather the supplies to build your DIY picture frame.